IT Board Starts Installation Of Biometric Devices In AJK To Ensure Timely Attendance Of Public Servants - UrduPoint

 - Pakistan

-The Azad Jammu Kashmir government has initiated the installation of biometric devices to ensure employees timely attendance to their duties across the state, official sources told APP here Friday

-MIRPUR, (UrduPoint / Pakistan Point News - 29th Nov, 2024) The Azad Jammu Kashmir government has initiated the installation of biometric devices to ensure employees timely attendance to their duties across the state, official sources told APP here Friday.
+MIRPUR ( AJK) : Nov 29 (APP), (UrduPoint / Pakistan Point news - 30th Nov, 2024) Azad Jammu Kashmir government has initiated the installation of biometric devices to ensure employees timely attendance to their duties across the state.

-"In Mirpur Division, the Information Technology (IT) board has installed biometric devices at the Divisional Information Office Mirpur," the sources told.
+"In Mirpur Division, the Information Technology (IT) board has installed biometric devices at the Divisional Information Office Mirpur", official sources told APP here on Friday.

 Recent Stories